iioannidis94/azuretopologyv2/README.md

 - **AKS Networking**
 - **Landing Zone (CAF)**

-Τα templates επιταχύνουν το prototyping και δίνουν κοινά starting points για συχνά Azure patterns.
+Templates accelerate prototyping and provide common starting points for frequent Azure patterns.

-### 11. Auto-save και state persistence
+### 11. Auto-save and state persistence

-- Οι αλλαγές αποθηκεύονται αυτόματα στο **localStorage**
+- Changes are automatically saved to **localStorage**
-- Το project θυμάται την κατάσταση του diagram χωρίς backend
+- The project remembers the state of the diagram without a backend
-- Υπάρχουν actions για reset diagram και reset custom positions
+- Actions available to reset the diagram and reset custom positions

 ---

-## 🛠️ Αναλυτικό functional scope
+## 🛠️ Detailed Functional Scope

 ### Architecture hierarchy

-Το εργαλείο δεν σταματά σε απλά αντικείμενα. Σου επιτρέπει να εκφράσεις:
+The tool doesn't stop at simple objects.
+It allows you to express:

-- tenant-like organization μέσω πολλαπλών subscriptions
+- tenant-like organization via multiple subscriptions
-- resource placement ανά RG
+- resource placement per RG
-- network boundaries ανά VNet / subnet
+- network boundaries per VNet / subnet
-- peerings μεταξύ isolated environments
+- peerings between isolated environments
-- hybrid entry points μέσω VPN / ExpressRoute
+- hybrid entry points via VPN / ExpressRoute
-- deployment segmentation για app, data, security και management layers
+- deployment segmentation for app, data, security, and management layers

 ### Properties editor

-Από το δεξί panel μπορείς να παραμετροποιήσεις:
+From the right panel, you can configure:

-- ονόματα και metadata
+- names and metadata
 - Azure region / location
 - CIDR blocks
 - subnet definitions
 - peering configuration
 - tags
-- resource-specific properties όπως SKU, tier, version, replicas, TLS settings, identities, backup, retention, access policies και πολλά ακόμη
+- resource-specific properties such as SKU, tier, version, replicas, TLS settings, identities, backup, retention, access policies, and much more

 ### Resource-group level modeling

-Δεν περιορίζεσαι μόνο σε subnet-based resources. Υπάρχει υποστήριξη και για πόρους που είναι λογικό να ανήκουν σε επίπεδο **resource group**, όπως DNS zones.
+You aren't restricted to subnet-based resources.
+There is support for resources that logically belong at the **resource group** level, like DNS zones.

 ### Network-aware design

-Το project δίνει έμφαση σε αρχιτεκτονικές όπου η δικτύωση είναι κεντρικό κομμάτι:
+The project emphasizes architectures where networking is a central component:

 - hub-spoke segmentation
-- shared services στο hub
+- shared services in the hub
 - edge / ingress components
 - private connectivity
 - DNS dependencies